 One company I’ve come across recently (though I’ve not actually purchased from them yet) is Greenfingers.
 They are a UK based company and occasionally have sales on some of their gazebos.
 They also have an excellent range of garden furniture and features.

 They also have this very cute wicker gazebo that would look great in any cottage or natural style of garden.
 See more details here:

-What’s the difference between a gazebo and a summer house?
+What’s the difference between a gazebo, summer house and a pavilion?

 Is a gazebo worth the expense?

 Think about how much you are likely to use it.
 If you’re someone who likes to read, write or paint in the garden, then a gazebo gives you opportunities to do so when the weather is not a hundred percent perfect – all the more so if you add electricity.
 Equally, if you never use it, a gazebo still makes a very attractive focal point in your garden.